2fast2fourier/cheesefist/README.md

   }
 ];

+/*
+* The 'runTest' method is passed into cheesefist,
+* which will call this method for each request step.
+*
-//This examle uses Mocha as the test framework, you can use other frameworks as well.
+* This examle uses Mocha as the test framework, you can use other frameworks as well.
-//The runTest method is passed into cheesefist,
+*/
-// which will call this method for each request step. function runTest(request, execute){
+function runTest(request, execute){
-  //This will be called with each request in the suite,
+  //This function will be called with each request in the suite,
   // and the target endpoint may be hit multiple times during a single execute().

   //Call the execute() method,
   // optionally passing in a callback or the 'done' method from your test framework. it('TEST '+request.method+' '+request.url, function(done){
     execute(done);
+    /*
-    //The execute function is also a promise, and mocha can handle promises.
+    *  The execute function is also a promise, and mocha can handle promises.
-    //So you can just 'return execute()'' instead of using the 'done' callback.
+    *  So you can just 'return execute()'' instead of using the 'done' callback.
+    *  Or shorten further:
-    //Or shorten further: it('Testing '+request.method+' '+request.url, execute);
+    *  it('Testing '+request.method+' '+request.url, execute);
+    */
   })
 }

-describe('API Test', function(){
+describe('API Tests', function(){
   //Execute cheesefist, which will call the runTest method to integrate your test framework. cheesefist(server, testSuite, runTest)
 });